puristajs/purista/website/src/handbook/0_concept.md

 If, how and when does not matter for the input processing part.
 Each of the steps has verified in-/output and basic error handling out of the box.

-Depending on the event bus you choose:
+Depending on the event bridge you choose:
 You can build real robust and scalable system, because you can setup your system to be able to be fully asynchronous and recoverable.
-If the persistance part isn't available right now, the information can be hold within the event bus until the persistance part is available.
+If the persistance part isn't available right now, the information can be hold within the event bridge until the persistance part is available.
 You can build the system to send the message via websocket, no matter if the persistance part is done.
 Or you can decide to trigger the websocket part as soon as the persistance part is done.
 And again, you can decide what should happend, when the websocket connection is currently unavailable.

 This is a huge benefit to control how to handle such cases, as you are now able to control if you like to loose business data.